xiix0/scam/README.md

-You will obey or molten silver will be poured into your ears.
+You will live a long, healthy, happy life and make bags of money.